-All persons keeping, maintaining or in any way in charge of any shop, saloon or other place of resort within the limits of the Town shall close such shop, saloon or other place of resort not later than 12:00 midnight.
+All persons keeping, maintaining or in any way in charge of any shop, saloon, victualling house, tavern, bar place of resort, including the holders of a liquor license, within the limits of the Town shall close such shop, saloon victualling house, tavern, bar or other place of resort, including any premises issued a liquor license, not later than 1:00 a.m.

 No shop, store, restaurant or other place of trade shall have any curtain, drapery, screen or other device so placed as to obscure the view through the window from the street or sidewalk into such shop, store, restaurant or other place of trade while such place is open for business.
 All glass in the windows of any shop, store, restaurant or other place of trade shall be transparent.